grisov/quickDictionary/readme.md

 Use the U key in add-on control mode to download from the online dictionary and save current list of available source and target languages.
 After that you will hear a message about the status of the command.

+## Choosing an online service
+There are several ways to select a remote dictionary to send queries from the add-on.
+* Using the NVDA menu: press NVDA+N, go to the "Tools" submenu, then - "Quick Dictionary" and activate the command "Select online service...".
+After that a dialog box will appear for selecting a remote service.
+In this dialog, use the up or down keys to navigate to the desired item and press Enter.
+Or just press the number that corresponds to the ID of the online service you are interested in.
+* The service selection dialog can also be called by pressing the F key in the add-on control mode.
+* Each available service is also assigned a function key starting from F1 in the add-on control mode.
+* Finally, the service can be selected directly in the add-on settings panel.

+Note: Each online service has its own settings panel and all its parameters are stored separately.

+## Information about the selected service
+By pressing Q in the add-on control mode, you can listen to the following data:
+* name of the selected online service;
+* number of supported languages;
+* dictionary section (if supported);
+* statistics and using limits of the current service;
+* state of the cache (hits/misses/size/used).

 ## Add-on settings dialog
 To change the add-on parameters you need to open the dialog box of its settings.
 This can be done this way: press NVDA+Y and then the key O.
 The standard NVDA settings dialog with the open section of our add-on will appear on the screen.
+You can also open this dialog via the NVDA menu: press NVDA+N, go to the "Tools" submenu, then "Quick Dictionary" and activate menu item "Options...".

+### Choose an online service
+When you open the add-on settings dialog, the NVDA cursor is immediately placed on the drop-down list of online service selection.
+You can select the service from the list and press Enter or Tab to go to the next parameter.
+As mentioned above - each service has its own settings panel.
+Therefore, all subsequent parameters for each service may be different.
+Consider the most common of them.

 ### Choice of languages for translation
-When you open the add-on settings dialog, the NVDA cursor is immediately placed on the drop-down list of source language selection.
-You can select the language from the list and press Enter or Tab to go to the target language selection.
+In the list of source languages, use the up or down keys to select the desired language and press Tab to move to the selection of the target language.

+Note:
-Note: The list of available target languages depends on the selected source language, so the target language should only be selected after the source language is set
+* The list of available target languages depends on the selected source language, so the target language should only be selected after the source language is set.
+* In some services, the lists of available languages are depend on the selected section of the dictionary.

 ### Checkbox "Copy dictionary response to clipboard"
 After checking this box, the data received from the dictionary will be copied to the clipboard after each request.